 '''

+/sbin/react -a "arguments"

-/sbin/react -c cpu [-v] [-I cmd [-- arg] ... ]
+/sbin/react -c cpu [-I command [--arg]] [-v]

 /sbin/react -d [-v]

 /sbin/react -e [-v]

 /sbin/react -h

-/sbin/react -i irqlist|RR [-v]
+/sbin/react -i irqlist | RR [-v]

-/sbin/react -p group:perm
+/sbin/react -p group:permission

 /sbin/react -r cpulist [-i irqlist [RR] [-v]

 /sbin/react -s

-- C
+/sbin/react -o kernel

+/sbin/react -w "entire_commandline"

+/sbin/react -x "arguments"

+-a " arguments"

+Adds or changes the specified kernel arguments

+(separated by white space) to the default kernel

+arguments supplied by REACT.
+If you include multiple

+arguments, you must enclose them within quotation

+marks.

 Specifies the CPU on which a command will be

+-C

 invoked (see -I).
 The CPU must be configured to be

 real-time.
 There is no default.

 Disables REACT.

 -d

 Enables the configuration stored in the

 -e

 /etc/react.conf file.
 For more information, see

-"Initially Configuring REACT" on page 110.
+"Initially Configuring REACT" on page 123.

+-h

 Displays the usage statement (the default for react

--h

 without any options).

--I cmd [-- arg] ...

-Invokes the specified command line on the CPU

-specified by -c.

-Note: If you use -I to specify a command with

-options, you must precede those options with "--" so

-that they are not interpreted by the react command.

-If you specify -c without -I, by default react will

 '''

-execute the value of the SHELL environment variable if it is set or else use /bin/sh to invoke a subshell.
-If you specify -I without -c, it is ignored.

--i irqlist rr Specifies the interrupt requests (IRQs) to be redirected.
-The specification is either: • A comma-separated list of IRQs and the CPUs to which they should be directed, in the format: IRQ: CPU, IRQ: CPU, IRQ: CPU • RR for round-robin dispersal among CPUs in the bootcpuset (the default).
+-I cmd [arg] Invokes the specified command line on the CPU specified by $-c$.
+Note: If you use -I to specify a command with options, you must precede those options with "" so that they are not interpreted by the react command.
+If you specify -c without -I, by default react will execute the value of the SHELL environment variable if it is set or else use /bin/sh to invoke a subshell.
+If you specify -I without -c, it is ignored. -i irqlist rr Specifies the interrupt requests (IRQs) to be redirected.
+The specification is either: • A comma-separated list of IRQs and the CPUs to which they should be directed, in the following format: IRQ: CPU, IRQ: CPU, IRQ: CPU • RR for round-robin dispersal among CPUs in the bootcpuset (the default).
 To minimize latency of real-time interrupts, it is often necessary to direct some IRQs to specific real-time processors and to direct other interrupts away from specific real-time processors.
 You should only redirect IRQs if you must move them away from CPUs that must be real-time.
 However, redirected IRQs often have higher latency, so it is preferable to select CPUs for real-time in such a way as to not require interrupt redirection.
-By default (if you do not enter $-i$ ), REACT assumes that the IRQs should be moved off of the real-time CPUs.
-REACT causes IRQs that can be moved to be evenly dispersed among CPUs in the bootcpuset in a round-robin ( $-i$ RR) fashion. -p group:perm Specifies group ownership and permissions, where: group is one of: the numerical group ID, the mask -1, or the mask 0 permission is one of: the octal permission setting (such as 0755), the mask -1, or the mask 0 And where the above masks are defined to mean: • -1 = Leave the parameter unchanged 0 = Read information from /etc/sysconfig/sgi-react.conf
+By default (if you do not enter $-i$), REACT assumes that the IRQs should be moved off of the real-time CPUs.
+REACT causes IRQs that can be moved to be evenly dispersed among CPUs in the bootcpuset in a round-robin ($-i$ RR) fashion. -0 kernel Specifies a kernel number (as ordered in the /boot/grub/menu.lst file, beginning with 0 for the first entry) or a kernel label (as shown in the /etc/elilo.conf file).
+By default, the default kernel in the menu.lst or elilo.conf file is used.